nodejs/node/doc/api/crypto.md

 * `privateKey` {Object | string | Buffer | KeyObject}
   - `oaepHash` {string} The hash function to use for OAEP padding.
     **Default:** `'sha1'`
+  - `oaepLabel` {Buffer | TypedArray | DataView} The label to use for OAEP padding.
+If not specified, no label is used.
   - `padding` {crypto.constants} An optional padding value defined in `crypto.constants`, which may be: `crypto.constants.RSA_NO_PADDING`, `crypto.constants.RSA_PKCS1_PADDING`, or